joshlee233/WEB-TECHNOLOGIES-CDA404-Assignment1/documentation.md

 I also used my mobile phone and computer to try out the website on the different devices.

 ### What informed your design choices?
+Lots of different things informed my choices.
+The main way I made informed decisions and choices was via lots of extensive research on the task in hand.
+Looking at documentations or blocks of where people had done similar things before really helped me decide on what to do and the method of doing it.
+This helped me to also understand the way the task worked and what went on behind the scenes.

+Overall I believe the task was executed well and seemed to meet the needs of the user.
+Next time I would have spend more time on the media queries adding in more break points and ensuring every aspect of the website is accessible on mobile as it is on desktop.